ahs3/gramps-web-pkg/README.md

+ABANDONED: I don't have the time to deal with the multitude of dependencies.
+Please feel to clone/use as you wish.

 Experimental packaging for the gramps-web project, instead of using containers

 NB: use at your own risk; testing has been minimal and this is most